 - Work on assignments long before the due date.
-Do homework problems after EVERY class.
-Turn in quizzes a day early or at least with several hours to spare.
 Set reminders with plenty of leeway so that even when life gets busy, you don't forget about due dates.
 Don't miss assignments.
 Zeroes add up quickly. - Be mindful of your grade throughout the semester.
 Again, don't wait to be in an impossible situation before asking for help.
-Check grades in Canvas and utilize the Grade Calculator to be aware of your current and projected grade. - Keep up with your UNT email address and Canvas announcements.
+Check grades in Canvas and reach out if you're concerned about your grade. - Keep up with your UNT email address and Canvas announcements.
 Make sure they come to your phone.